NinadJoshi382/ArtArena/README.md

 ## Motif Duels

 Motif Duels form the second and more fine-grained stage of the pipeline.
-Here, the model is evaluated through structured **head-to-head visual competitions** between two roles:
+Here, the model is evaluated through structured **pariwise artwork interactions** in the following two roles:

-- **Challenger** — the model is prompted to explicitly generate an image *in the style of* a target artist.
-- **Defender** — the same model is prompted with a generic, style-agnostic description of the same subject.

-The duel asks: does the Challenger's output contain artist-specific visual motifs that the Defender's does not?
-If identifiable motifs persist in the Challenger's generations beyond what can be attributed to the subject matter alone, this constitutes evidence of style memorization.
+- **Challenger** — artwork which contributes content cues via motifs in the compositon prompt.
+- **Defender** — artwork which contributes stylsitic cues via explicit mention of the artwork and artist in the compositon prompt.

-**Motif Extraction:** Motifs are extracted from reference artworks using **GPT-4o**, with the extraction prompt provided in full in the Appendix of the paper.
+**Motif Extraction:** Motifs are extracted from reference artworks using **GPT-4o**, with the extraction prompt provided in the Appendix of the paper.

 > 💡 **Note:** How to use each script, which arguments to pass, and a usage example are documented in the comments at the very top of each file.